aliinreallife/ChatCollector/README.md

    - Go to the **About** section on your repo’s main page and check the **Use your GitHub Pages website** option.

 5. **You’re All Set!**
    - Head to the **Issues** section, create a new issue using the provided template, and paste your ChatGPT share link.
 The conversation will automatically be extracted and published on GitHub Pages.

+> [!Note]
+> You can use this template for either private or public repositories.
+However, if you're on a GitHub free plan, you won't be able to use GitHub Pages for private repositories.

+## ⚠️ Important

+I've turned off the extraction workflow in this repo to keep things tidy and avoid unnecessary content.
+But don’t worry—there are a few sample conversations on the GitHub Pages site to show you how it works!
+If you want to set it up yourself, just follow the steps and use the template—it’s super easy.